behnamnikbakht/CPSC-67101/README.md

 In the following, I will introduce a model that uses Bayesian model for train/test with a range of pre-processing that is experimented to gain better results.

 ## Implementation
-I use the [nltk](https://www.nltk.org/) that enhances multiple facilities required for this project.
+I use NLTK that enhances multiple facilities required for this project.

 ### Setup

-First of all, just like any other python application, create your own virtual environment and run this to install required libraries:
+First of all, just like any other python application, create your own virtual environment and run the following command to install required libraries:

 ```shell
 pip install -r ./requirements.txt
 ```

-Then run this command to download the required standard datasets including wordnet and stopwords and punkt (for tokenizer).
+Then run this command to download the required standard datasets including wordnet, stopwords and punkt (for tokenizer).

 ```shell
 python setup.py